Sprit-Fun/Bilibili_Crawler/README.md

 # Contact: richardlu0928@gmail.com

 Description:
-Enable the ability to crawl comments at Bilibili, then convert all comments to a .txt file.
+Implemented the ability to crawl comments at Bilibili.com, then are able to convert all comments to a local text file.

 Direction of use:
-Clone the repository to your local machine, run bilibili_crawler.py directly with IDLE installed, then execute the program.
+Clone this repository to your local machine, run bilibili_crawler.py with IDLE installed, then execute the program.

 Special Thanks:
 https://blog.csdn.net/qq_44861455